-The McLoughlin Garden Society is currently composed of six directors:
+The McLoughlin Garden Society is currently composed of five directors:

 Margo McLoughlin is a writer, storyteller and teacher based in Victoria, BC.
 As a storyteller and story catcher, Margo has a passion for discovering the narrative threads that link us all.
 She is a board member for the BC Association for Living Mindfully and a Community Dharma Leader with the Victoria Insight Meditation Society.
 For more about Margo, please visit margostoryteller.net.